$0 Nova Scotia Foster Care Quick-Start Checklist

 Who Conducts the Inspection

 The home inspection in Nova Scotia is conducted by your assigned DCS social worker as part of the SAFE (Structured Analysis Family Evaluation) home study.
-It is not a separate building inspection — your social worker walks through the home, checks the specific items required under provincial standards, photographs relevant features, and includes findings in the written home study report.
+It is not a separate building inspection — your social worker walks through the home, checks the specific items required under provincial standards, and includes findings in the written home study report.

 You do not need a renovated or new home.
 You need a home that is structurally sound, appropriately maintained, and free of the specific hazards the SAFE model requires you to address.